ephralee/ephralee/README.md

 - 👋 Hi, I’m @ephralee
-- 👀 I’m interested in ...
+- 👀 I’m interested in ... using tech to contribute to healthcare, activism, gaming
 - 🌱 I’m currently learning ...
-Python.
+HTML/CSS in a full-stack developer program with 100 Devs
 - ✨ I'm currently playing...
-Suika, Zelda TOTK
+Valorant, Zelda TOTK, Catan
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 -